Germany–Poland relations: Interbellum (1918–1939)

 Eventually, Poland regained the majority of the lands lost to Prussia in the Partitions of Poland, and parts of the territories lost even earlier, including the industrialized part of Upper Silesia in 1922.
 Germany remained hostile to Poland and refused to regard the German-Polish border as permanent nor even Poland's independence itself.
 Already in 1922, Chief of the German Army Hans von Seeckt stated: Poland's existence is intolerable and incompatible with the essential conditions of Germany's life.
 Poland must go and will go - as a result of her internal weakness and of action by Russia - with our aid.

+Following Adolf Hitler’s rise to power in 1933, the possibility of a Polish-German alliance against the Soviet Union emerged.
+Hitler publicly expressed interest in such an alliance, viewing Poland strategically as “an outpost against Asia” and a counterweight to the USSR.
+From the German perspective, an alignment with Poland could secure its eastern flank while allowing Germany to focus on broader European ambitions.
+However, from Poland’s perspective, such offers were consistently politically and strategically unacceptable.
+Polish leaders, pursued a dual-pronged strategy.

-A German–Polish customs war began in 1925, but in 1934 Nazi Germany and Poland signed the German–Polish declaration of non-aggression.
+They refused an alliance with Nazi Germany despite repeated overtures.
+Marshal Piłsudski took no notice of the proposal; he also declined personal meetings with chancellor Hitler.
+To resolve German–Polish customs war began in 1925, in 1934, Nazi Germany and Poland signed the German–Polish declaration of non-aggression.
 A trade agreement followed.

 Two conferences addressed the matter of the school history-books used in Poland and in Germany: